This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Keeping Arlington alive:

-- Our popular lake walk, just under two miles, tours the wider grounds including the man-made lake and bridge piers of an unfulfilled Victorian dream
+- Over 20 miles of footpaths to explore, including our popular lake walk, just under two miles, which tours the man-made lake and bridge piers of an unfulfilled Victorian dream